-Welders stun Glenavon in Irish Cup as Glens win
+Welders stun Glenavon in Irish Cup as Larne win

 Glens breeze past Portadown

-Glentoran progressed to the quarter-finals of the Irish Cup after a comfortable 3-0 victory against Portadown at Shamrock Park as Conor McMenamin returned from injury.
+Glentoran progressed to the quarter-finals of the Irish Cup after a comfortable 3-0 victory against Portadown at Shamrock Park as Northern Ireland international Conor McMenamin returned from injury for the first time since November.

 The Glens opened the scoring in the 28th minute when Jay Donnelly connected with Bobby Burns' superb through ball and fired into the bottom corner.